 Yitzi: You are in a position of influence.
 How have you used your position and skill to bring goodness to the world?

-I try to give back by speaking with public relations students at universities.
+I try to give back by teaching public relations students at universities through Facebook Live.
 I find this very rewarding and love offering career advice to aspiring publicists.
 I would love to get more involved with mentoring aspiring publicists- perhaps I will create a program around this.

 Yitzi: Do you believe location matters when starting a social media agency or PR agency?